kl1124kl/starter-hugo-research-group/content/publication/a-data-driven-model-predictive-control-for-alleviating-thermal-overloads-in-the-presence-of-possible-false-data/index.md

   - Sagnik Basumallik
   - Sara Eftekharnejad
   - and Fanxin Kong
-doi: 15 January, 2021
+doi: 10.1109/TIA.2021.3052148
-publication: IEEE
+publication: IEEE Transactions on Industry Applications (TIA), 2021
+publication_short: IEEE
 abstract: Effective mitigation of thermal overloads is crucial in preventing power grid outages.
 With large-scale adoption of phasor measurement units, new and more effective mitigation opportunities have emerged.
 However, the